 What is our legacy?
-What do we leave behind?
-Alistair Begg directs a college student audience to Paul’s final instruction to Timothy: “Do your best to present yourself to God as one approved.”
-Each day our actions affect those around us in ways that are either helpful or harmful, encouraging or unreliable.
-Such conscious choices paint a canvas of the picture we ultimately leave behind.
-In this message, men and women are encouraged to choose their friends wisely and not to underestimate a life lived to the glory of God.
+What will we leave behind?
+Alistair Begg directs an audience of college students to Paul’s final instruction to Timothy: “Do your best to present yourself to God as one approved.”
+Each day, our actions affect those around us in ways that are either helpful or harmful, encouraging or unreliable.
+We must therefore choose our friends wisely and not underestimate the value of a life lived to God’s glory.

 Second Timothy 2:15.
 Second Timothy 2:15.
 There was only one place I thought of ending these talks, and it was here.
 What I conceived of doing and what I’m now about to do is somewhat different, but nevertheless, the emphasis remains the same.